MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-discontinue.md

 The following section describes the process that we recommend AppSource partners follow to remove an app from the AppSource marketplace.

+## Update the AppSource listing

+Update the AppSource listing to inform potential customers that the app should not be installed and that it will not be maintained in the future.
+The AppSource listing should still remain available to allow you to deploy bug fixes for your existing customers, but also to allow your existing customers to reinstall the app if they have uninstalled it by accident as their business might depend on it.

+> [!NOTE]
+> As the offer can still be installed by new customers, we recommend switching the listing type to 'Contact Me' in order for you to control who is installing the app, see [Listing Types](readiness/readiness-checklist-e-industries-categories-apptype#listing-type).
+You can also define custom logic within your app to define who is allowed to install it.

-## Notify existing customers (T-30)
+## Notify existing customers (T+1 to T+60)

-Notify existing customers through the channels that you consider most appropriate about the fact that the app will be deprecated (day **T**) and that it will removed from the marketplace.
+Notify existing customers through the channels that you consider most appropriate about the fact that the app has been deprecated (day **T**) and that it will removed from the marketplace.
 If possible, you should recommend alternatives that the customer can use to fulfill the same business scenarios.

-## Update the AppSource listing (T)

-Update the AppSource listing to inform potential customers that the app should not be installed and that it will not be maintained in the future.
-The AppSource listing should still remain available to allow existing customers to reinstall the app if they have uninstalled it by accident as their business might depend on it.

-## Deprecate the app in Business Central (T+30)

-Create a support case in Partner Center, asking for the app to be marked as Deprecated.
-This means that new customers won't be able to install the app.

-> [!IMPORTANT]
-> Customers who have uninstalled the app by accident won't be able to install it anymore.

 ## Remove the AppSource listing (T+150)